 Although it lasts only 15 minutes, the experience is thrilling, educational and mind-blowing at the same time.
 If you suffer from vertigo (a fear of heights) like me, you’ll find a few minutes quite terrifying, until you remember you are actually with both feet on the ground in a room in the basement of Maison Tavel.

-This Revolutionary Journey – as it is called – has been created by the Artanim Foundation in partnership with the City of Geneva based on 3D data from the digital scan of the Relief Magnin, an exact miniature replica of the city in the 1850s, permanently exhibited in the attic of Maison Tavel.
+This Revolutionary Journey – as it is called – has been created by the Artanim Foundation in partnership with the City of Geneva based on 3D data from the digital scan of the Relief Magnin, an exact miniature replica of the city in the 1850s, exhibited again – this time in the Museum of Art and History.

 As a visitor you get to choose your avatar, dressed in period costume, and you get to discover the city and its ancient fortifications by walking through the streets, meeting the other people and travelling in a horse and carriage and (gulp!) a hot air balloon.